Long term side effects

 Breast cancer exerts its effects on the spouse or significant other particularly during active treatment.
 Caring for a cancer patient can take a toll on the caregiver’s health.
 Available data has suggested that caregivers experience distress, anxiety and depression.
 Sharing thoughts and feelings about the cancer experience of both the patient and caregivers is found to decrease distress and/or depression.

 Mothers with breast cancer report various concerns about their children, ranging from their daily disruptions to questions about dying and leaving their children behind.
 It can also be a difficult conversation to talk to your children about breast cancer.
 Children of parents who are breast cancer survivors may face psychosocial issues.
 These include feelings of uncertainty, anxiety and isolation.
 A child's age, cognitive capacities, strengths and gender may influence children responses to their mother’s breast cancer.
-Recent studies have shown that adolescent5. females were found to be the most negatively impacted5.
+Recent studies have shown that adolescent females were found to be the most negatively impacted.
 One study demonstrated that among adolescent daughters of breast cancer survivors, those exhibiting greater anxiety had mothers who demonstrated greater anxiety in their relationship.

 Adjustment to work: